Betting on the end times as your retirement scenario is never a good idea.

-If we look at history, or even events occurring today, such as the revolutions in the Arab world, the people who survive cataclysmic events are not those who "hunker down" in their bunker with their canned goods, ammunition, and Christian end-times novels for entrainment.
+If we look at history, or even events occurring today, such as the revolutions in the Arab world, the people who survive cataclysmic events are not those who "hunker down" in their bunker with their canned goods, ammunition, and Christian end-times novels for entertainment.

 No, the survivors are generally the people who run like hell.

-Whether it was the Holocaust or revolution in Libya, the people who left early on and sought refuge somewhere else where (and are) the ones most likely to survive.
+Whether it was the Holocaust or revolution in Libya, the people who left early on and sought refuge somewhere else were (and are) the ones most likely to survive.
 When the shit hits the fan, having 30 days of canned goods in your cellar or 1000 rounds of ammunition isn't going to keep the Nazis at bay.

 So forget about investing in end-times scenarios.
 It just isn't profitable.